More data and bigger models get most of the attention. The training process itself can be the bottleneck.

 Joint Training via Logit Mixing

-The heart of WMSS: mix the weak agent's logits with the strong agent's logits to create a joint distribution.
-This reintroduces probability mass on hard negatives, amplifying gradients that had vanished.
+Mix the weak agent's logits with the strong agent's to create a joint distribution.
+This puts probability mass back on hard negatives, amplifying the gradients that had vanished.

 Predict next token after "The derivative of x² is" - ground truth = 2x